-SE A Topic Environmental issue SA objectives 4 ۸:۰ High reliance upon the private car causing high levels of air pollution and in Hereford in particular Ohioatina 10 ' Air Need to reduce carbon emissions by encouraging alternative modes of travel.
+SE А Торіс Environmental issue SA objectives High reliance upon the private car causing high levels of air pollution and in Hereford in particular 1 Air Need to reduce carbon emissions by encouraging less polluting forms of transport.
 Objective 16 Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
 2 Biodiversity Habitats and species of national, regional and local importance are under pressure from development Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
 3 Climatic factors Reduce greenhouse gas emissions through planning, design and build.
-Objective 16 4 Cultural heritage Withington Group has two Scheduled Ancient Monuments and listed buildings, all of which require ongoing protection and many in need of high levels of maintenance.
+Objective 16 4 Cultural heritage Belmont Rural has numerous Listed Buildings, all of which require ongoing protection.
 Objective 20 5 Flora and fauna Conserve and enhance the character and quality of historic landscapes, including all types of natural flora and fauna.
 Objective 15 6 Material assets How the countryside can continue to be managed in an economically, socially and environmentally beneficial way in the face of continuing pressures on traditional farming.
-Objectives 14 & 18 7 Danulation Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
-Objective 45 Population Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
+Objectives 14 & 18 7 Population Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
+Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
 Objective 15 8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
-Objectives 18 & 19
+Objectives 18 & 19 9 Water Issues relating to availability of resources, foul drainage, pollution, and abstraction in a county which supports water dependent biodiversity of international and national importance, given the predicted climate change consequences for water availability and demanding projections for new housing.
+Objectives 17 & 18

-1 Derived from the Pre-submission Core Strategy Sustainability Appraisal Assessment (May 2014) and LDF General Scoping Report (June 2007)
+1 Derived from the Pre Submission Core Strategy Sustainability Appraisal Assessment (May 2014) and LDF General Scoping Report (June 2007)